AKSW/bike/README.md

 The participants will have the opportunity to present, discuss and display their knowledge extraction approach at the BiKE workshop.
 The Challenge consists in extracting relevant information from a set of biochemical research articles and constructing a knowledge graph through a given ontology.

+# Pre-registration

+We encourage participants to perform a pre-registration to keep informed about any changes on the program.
+Pre-registrations can be performed through the online form: [https://forms.gle/2sMUUondkULRwnE66](https://forms.gle/2sMUUondkULRwnE66)

 ## Training Data set

 The dataset used for evaluation and training was generated from hundreds of peer-reviewed scientific articles with information on more than 2,521 possibilities of natural product extraction.